Yang Gao

 CV

 Welcome!
 I am a final year Ph.D. candidate in Economics at the University of California, Santa Barbara.
-My main research interests lie in Macroeconomics, Environmental Economics, and Firm Dynamics.
+My research interests lie in Macroeconomics, Environmental Economics, and Firm Dynamics.
+I am on the job market in the 2025-26 academic year.

 My research investigates the macroeconomic and welfare implications of climate change and climate policies.
 I particularly examine how climate policies interact with production-side distortions and frictions, aiming to uncover their true efficiency, distributional and aggregate impacts.
-My methodological approach combines econometric analysis of micro- and macro-level data with structural macroeconomic modeling.
+My methodological approach combines econometric analysis of micro- and macro-level data with theoretical investigations and quantitative macroeconomic modeling.

 Education